01 of 08

 The goal here is to add a thin coat of primer that will help the chalkboard paint to stick to the glass.
 If you opted to use a board insert instead of glass, we recommend at least two coats of primer.

 Paint on the primer using light brush strokes in one direction and let it dry overnight.
-We recommend letting the first coat of primer dry at least 24 hours before adding any additional coats.
+Let the first coat of primer dry at least 24 hours before adding any additional coats.
 If the primer is not completely dry, it will bunch up and come off the glass when you try to paint over it.Continue to 6 of 8 below.

 06 of 08